 PRO: Early in the 2018 offseason, the Titans signed unrestricted free agent Dion Lewis.
 The 5-foot-8-inch, 195-pounder brings versatility and veteran leadership to the Titans’ running back corps.
 Lewis is strong runner that can excel between the tackles and a skilled pass catcher that flourishes as a receiver out of the backfield.
-The University of Pittsburgh product is also a talented kick returner with two career touchdown returns in his first six seasons.
-He enjoyed one of his best campaigns with the New England Patriots last season when he led the team with 896 rushing yards and six touchdowns.
+The University of Pittsburgh product is also a talented kick returner with two career touchdown returns in his first seven seasons.
+He enjoyed one of his best campaigns with the New England Patriots in 2017 when he led the team with 896 rushing yards and six touchdowns.
 A former fifth-round draft choice, Lewis spent his first two seasons with the Philadelphia Eagles before stops with the Cleveland Browns, Indianapolis Colts and Patriots.

 • In 2017, Lewis led the Patriots with 896 rushing yards on 180 carries with six touchdowns.
 In the last eight games of the campaign, he led the NFL with 625 rushing yards.
 Compared to all running backs with 150 or more rushing attempts, his per-carry average of 4.98 yards led the NFL.